 *one of my secrets in my guide to blogging*

-If you recall, one of our tips for time management is to outsource some of your blogging tasks.
-This could range from social media management to finance management or even writing the blog posts.
-It frees up your time and let’s you focus on top priorities like meeting one-on-one client needs, networking at events or expanding the blog.
+If you recall, one of our easy essential guide to blogging tips for time management is to outsource some of your blogging tasks.
+This could range from social media management to finance management or even writing blog posts.
+It frees up your time and lets you focus on top priorities like meeting one-on-one client needs, networking at events, or expanding the blog.

 I’m sure you’re wondering, what exactly should I outsource?
-First rule of thumb here is, you can outsource those tasks that do not need to be personally done by you.
-For instance, designing an infographic or ebook for a content upgrade, does not need to be personally done by you, so that can be outsourced.
-However, recording a webinar or podcast, is not something that can be outsourced, but of course, you could outsource the transcription.
+The first rule of thumb here is, you can outsource those tasks that do not need to be personally done by you.
+For instance, designing an infographic or ebook for a content upgrade does not need to be personally done by you, so that can be outsourced.
+However, recording a webinar or podcast is not something that can be outsourced, but of course, you could outsource the transcription.